The struggle of late invoices is a common problem in many service industries.

 While getting paid on time isn’t always the easiest task in the world, it’s also one you shouldn’t shy away from.
 Make sure that customers understand that paying you is not a courtesy, it’s a requirement.

-If you’re struggling with frequent late payments, make sure that your invoices include any and all pertinent information, including things like how and when customers should pay.
+If you’re struggling with frequent late payments, make sure that the invoices include any and all pertinent information, including things like how and when customers should pay.

 Make sure you follow up immediately after the service is performed, and don’t forget to follow up on a frequent basis (automation can help with this).